GuilhermeRossato/declarative-php/README.md

 ### Nested examples

-Elements can be combines to create more complex structures:
+Elements can be combined to create more complex structures:

 ```php
 use Rossato\Element;